Sanur, Jenin

-Sanur (صانور, also spelled Sanour) is a Palestinian village located 26 km southwest of Jenin, in the Jenin Governorate.
-According to the Palestinian Central Bureau of Statistics, Sanur had a population of 4,067 in 2007.
+Sanur (صانور, also spelled Sanour) is a Palestinian village located 26 km southwest of Jenin, in the Jenin Governorate of the State of Palestine.
+According to the Palestinian Central Bureau of Statistics, Sanur had a population of 4,067 in 2007 and 5,036 in 2017.
 During the late Ottoman era, Sanur served as a fortified village of the Jarrar family and played a key role in limiting the centralized power of the Ottoman sultanate, the Ottoman governors of Damascus and Acre and the Ottoman-aligned Tuqan family of Nablus from exerting direct authority over the rural highlands of Jabal Nablus (modern-day northern West Bank).